theabro/aws-ukca/README.md

 # aws-ukca

 Ansible playbook for running UKCA on an AWS EC2 instance.
-This is based on the Vagrant-based [Met Office Virtual Machine](https://github.com/metomi/metomi-vms).
+This is based on the Vagrant-based [Met Office Virtual Machine](https://github.com/metomi/metomi-vms) and previous work on using Ansible for this VM on the [JASMIN Unmanaged Cloud](https://github.com/theabro/ukca-playbook).

 Based on instructions from [Dave Sugden (April 2020)](https://davelms.medium.com/use-ansible-to-create-and-configure-ec2-instances-on-aws-cfbb0ed019bf) and [Vivek Gite (February 2018)](https://www.cyberciti.biz/faq/how-to-create-aws-ec2-key-using-ansible/), as well as general Googling.